-- Identify state and local pilot programs. - Identify examples of other ways of testing new systems with voters. - Identify best practices in these evaluation methods. - Create guidance showing the benefits and drawbacks of the different evaluation methods, supporting election officials in making choices. - Explore ways to allow piloting even before systems are certified (where appropriate). - Set guidelines for minimum standards for a system to be piloted and how an election office can participate with confidence.
+- Identify state and local pilot programs. - Identify examples of other ways of testing new systems with voters. - Identify best practices in these evaluation methods. - Create guidance showing the benefits and drawbacks of the different evaluation methods, supporting election officials in making choices. - Explore ways to allow piloting even before systems are certified (where appropriate). - Set guidelines for minimum standards for a system to be piloted and for how an election office can participate in a pilot with confidence.

-- Minnesota (and other state) pilot testing of electronic poll books

-- Prime III pilot experiences

-- Piloting UOCAVA support systems

-- Piloting alternative ballot and systems for outreach to voters with disabilities in Oregon, and many other states

-- State certification programs
+- Minnesota (and other state) pilot testing of electronic poll books - Prime III pilot experiences - Piloting UOCAVA support systems - Piloting alternative ballots and systems for outreach to voters with disabilities in Oregon and many other states - State certification programs - Testing Usability Performance of Accessible Voting Systems by Michigan State University

-6.2 Certification of open, componentbased election systems
+6.2 Certification of open, component-based election systems

-Priority Area: Improve testing Roles: System evaluators,
+Priority Area: Improve testing Roles: System evaluators

 The current federal certification only handles an entire system.
-This makes it difficult to create components that can be added to add new features or support for specific voters to a voting systems.
+This makes it difficult to create components that can be added to provide new features or support for specific voters to a voting systems.
 It is also difficult to make incremental improvements, with easy and rapid updates to the certification.
-Components can be hardware or software, and could include specialized accessories such as refreshable braille displays.
+Components can be hardware or software, and could include specialized accessories such as refreshable Braille displays.
 This objective could also address how to certify software components.